marcellinus-witarsah/SentimentLens/README.md

-# SentimentLens: Understanding Customer Sentiments in Product Reviews
+# Customer Review Sentiment Classification

 ## Project Overview
 - Created a classifier to predict sentiment of customer reviews wither positive or negative.